mayerven/Machine_Learning/README.md

-# Deep Learning
+﻿# Deep Learning
-some projects and materials of deep learning
+some projects and materials about deep learning

 .ipynb is powered by jupyter Notebook